 Compartments

+The original idea for assembling these objects was to explore fields of inquiry.
+I tinkered with different subject matter.
 Eventually, the scope deepened and each Compartment stood alone.
-They came to represent psychological associations.
-The hidden thoughts and feelings that reflect upon themselves internally became evident.
+They came to represent psychological associations, the hidden thoughts and feelings that reflect upon themselves internally.

 2023.
 Mixed media, unique boxes, each 16 x 14 x 3.5 inches.